Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 IoT Hub and Redis need to be taken into consideration as well.
 There is documentation for all of these services explaining the different options for HA and scalability.

+With the version 2.1.0 we introduced a major improvement for multi gateway deployments that allows the LNS to scale much better when using `DeduplicationMode.Drop`.
+All the deployment scenarios are now scaling to similiar levels no matter if a multi gateway deployment is used or not.

 ### Single concentrator with single LNS

 This is the most basic deployment you can chose.
 It does only deploy 1 concentrator